FaceTime with My 19-Year-Old Self

 19: So does copying and pasting code.
 Can you just ask the AI to explain the code?

-19: Gotta go.
-I’m gonna try to fix an issue that this woman in Canada playing my movie quotes game ran into because she’s answered all the questions I created in MySQL.
+19: Great!
+I gotta go.
+Gotta fix an issue that this woman in Canada playing my movie quotes game ran into because she’s answered all the questions I created in MySQL.
 And I gotta do it without AI, so this is going to take a while!

 -